gfrassetti/guidof-assessment-olly-olly/README.md

 See `parts/header.html` for a live pattern.
 Multiple CTAs can point to one modal; use two blocks with different `modalId`s only if you need two modals.

 As for plugins, I've only used Yoast.
-Anyone who has worked with WordPress long enough knows that plugins only make the site slower.
+Anyone who has worked with WordPress long enough knows that plugins only make the site slower, the less the better